Jacomo Corrieri

 About Me

-I’m a software developer, researcher, musician, and lifelong learner with a love for computing, math, and more!
+I’m a software developer, researcher, musician, and lifelong learner with a love for computing, math, and more.
 From conducting undergraduate research to studying abroad in Seoul, South Korea, I've always pushed myself to try new experiences.
-Now, I am pursuing a master's degree in Computer Science at the University of Florida.
-My main computing interests are machine learning, reinforcement learning, and software engineering.
+I bring a strong work ethic, experience tackling challenging problems, and diverse programming skills, primarily in research, machine learning, and full-stack application development.

 Education